ssalazarheredia/vehicle_analysis/README.md

 ### Electric cars now more popular than diesel cars

- In 2016, there was a complete dominance of petrol and diesel vehicles, each constituting a 50/50 split in the total number of car registrations.
+ In 2015, there was a complete dominance of petrol and diesel vehicles, each constituting a 50/50 split in the total number of new car registrations.
 However, the landscape has since undergone a substantial evolution, with diesel vehicles now representing less than 10% of new registrations.
 A significant milestone was reached in 2021, as new registrations of electric cars surpassed those of diesel for the first time.

 ![alt text](https://github.com/ssalazarheredia/vehicle_analysis/blob/main/graphs/Car%20registrations%20by%20fuel%20type.png)